 Do I need a team to join the Erasmus Incubation Programme?

-To join the Erasmus Incubation Programme, we ask that you join with at least one co-founder.
+To join the Erasmus Incubation Programme, we ask that you join only if you have at least one co-founder/other team member.
 Our focus is on early-stage entrepreneurs, and having the right team is a very important ingredient for the future success of your startup.
 In addition, during the programme we will discuss how to build teams and company culture, and the network you’ll gain through our incubation programme can be of great help in finding team members.
 For example, every year more than 20.000 people visit the events held at the ECE Campus.

 Can I join the Erasmus Incubation Programme while I have a job?

 It is possible to join the programme while you have a job.
 However, we do require you to be committed to your startup (at least 20 hours a week) and to be present during all the sessions.
 It will be a busy time, but that is what it takes when you want to grown your startup.
 In the end, it simply depends on how effective you are in using the time that you have.
 Testing your business model is no walk in the park and we will push you to go as fast as possible and expect you to make real progress in-between sessions.
 Many of our alumni who combined the programme with a full-time job tell us that having the structure, rhythm and a fellow group of entrepreneurs around them actually forced them to take steps much faster than they would have otherwise been able to do.

 What does it take to get accepted into the Erasmus Incubation Programme?